I'm Felipe.

 Wiring

-The scrapped diode legs got a second life as row/column bridges between PCBs.
+Reusing the scrapped diode legs as bridges for the PCBs.
 Zero waste.

 Diode legs prepped as bridges